ksefcovic/CYBR4580/ProgressReports.md

 Dylan
 * Continued to work on research for flashing a custom ROM to a device and emulator
-* Installed a Ubuntu on a hard drive to allow for proper AOSP development, due to the high spec requirments
+* Installed a Ubuntu on a hard drive to allow for proper AOSP development, due to the high spec requirements

 Aaron
 * Worked on getting the Android Emulator to work as a means of seeing the modified log statements from logcat and looked over the log statements to determine where to insert our final endpoint code.

 ## Outcomes
 Kevin
-* Gained a better understanding of how to setup our environment
+* Gained a better understanding of how to set up our environment
-* Gained a more in depth idea of what is required for the diagrams
+* Gained a more in-depth idea of what is required for the diagrams

 Lauren
 *

 Dylan
-* Set up development environment to work on writing custom ROMs
+* Set up a development environment to work on writing custom ROMs
 * Gained a better understanding of flashing custom ROMs to emulators and physical devices

 Aaron